mixxxdj/manual/source/chapters/advanced_topics.rst

 Additional Effects via external Mixer Mode
 ==========================================

-Mixxx does not have an effects engine yet (work on one is in progress).
+Mixxx comes with a set of :ref:`native effects <djing-with-effects>`.
-To hold you over you can use some external tools.
-Using the :ref:`external mixer mode <configuring-mixer-mode>` you route each deck directly to 3rd party effect hosts.
+Additinally, using the :ref:`external mixer mode <configuring-mixer-mode>` you can route each deck directly to 3rd party effect hosts.

 The following examples are only intended to encourage experimentation, they are no definitive guidance.